AbdulShabazz/DataStructInspector/structinspector/README.md

 ## Features

-To designate a struct to be inspected, use compact line comments to supply default values to each property or attribute:
+To designate a struct to be inspected, use compact line comments which supply default values to each property and or attribute:

 ```cpp
 struct A {